 Would you like to teach your kids about gratitude?
 Taking responsibility for their actions?
 How to be a good friend and to make friends?
 How to do what he says?
 These and more are taught in the series called "Donnie Learns".

-I love how these books tell simple and interesting stories that teaches a positive character trait.
-And each page has a beautiful pencil drawing that go right along with the story.
+These books tell simple and interesting stories that teaches a positive character trait.
 The author even had the cover by blank, so as to encourage the kids to color it and all the pages of their books.

 Here are a few for you to browse, if you like.
 Here is a link to my review - Character Education Coloring Books

-I hope that this gives you some helpful ideas for your own winter homeschool.
+I hope that this gives you some helpful ideas for your own homeschool.
 What would you add to this list?
 If you share your ideas below, I am sure that other families would be interested in them.
-I wish you a cozy and warm winter, with lots of hands-on learning fun with your kiddo
+I wish you a wonderful homeschool year, with lots of hands-on learning fun with your kiddo.

 Have you seen my new e-book yet called Homeschooling High School with College in Mind?